MaikarfiJesse/crop-recommendation-capstone/README.md

 # Features:

 User sign-up with input fields for essential soil and environmental parameters.
-Crop recommendation logic based on machine learning models (to be integrated).
+Crop recommendation logic based on machine learning models.
 Clean and intuitive UI for easy data input.

 # Link to GitHub Repository